Sairyss/system-design-patterns/README.md

 #### Distributed caches

-A [distributed cache](https://en.wikipedia.org/wiki/Distributed_cache#:~:text=In%20computing%2C%20a%20distributed%20cache,database%20and%20web%20session%20data.) is an extension of the cache from a single server to multiple servers.
-A distributed cache can improve the performance and scalability of the system.
+A [distributed cache](https://en.wikipedia.org/wiki/Distributed_cache#:~:text=In%20computing%2C%20a%20distributed%20cache,database%20and%20web%20session%20data.) is a system for storing and managing data in a distributed environment.
+It is a type of cache, which is a temporary storage area for frequently accessed data, that is designed to work in a distributed system, where multiple nodes or servers are used to store and manage data.

+Distributed caches are used to improve the performance and scalability of distributed systems by storing data in a way that allows it to be accessed and updated quickly and efficiently.
+They typically use a [distributed hash table](https://en.wikipedia.org/wiki/Distributed_hash_table) (DHT) to store data across multiple nodes or servers, and to map keys to the locations of their corresponding data.
+This allows data to be accessed and updated in a distributed manner, and can improve the performance and scalability of the system.

 References: